 Origins of the Forum of Mayors

 In 2019, the UNECE Committee on Urban Development, Housing and Land Management (CUDHLM) organized a Day of Cities on “Smart Sustainable Cities: Drivers for Sustainable Development”.
-The event brought together over 50 Mayors from 33 countries and 400 participants.
-The discussions highlighted that more direct engagement by local governments was needed at the international level to meet the targets of urban-related Sustainable Development Goals.
+The event brought together over 50 mayors from 33 countries and 400 participants.
+The discussions highlighted that more direct engagement by local governments was needed at the international level to meet the targets of urban-related SDGs.

 Building up on that event, Russia as UNECE member suggested to establish a Forum of Mayors to further facilitate the exchange of experiences and discuss solutions to address challenges to achieve the SDGs in urban areas (see E/2019/37E/ECE/1488, §28).
-The CUDHLM therefore agreed to dedicate one day of its 80th session in 2020 to discussions concerning and involving the participation of local authorities, in particular Mayors.
+In 2020, the CUDHLM therefore agreed to dedicate one day of its 80th session to discussions concerning and involving the participation of local authorities, in particular mayors.

 Mandate of the Forum of Mayors

 The FoM focuses on specific thematic issues related to sustainable urban development, housing and land management (see ECE/HBP/201, §35).
 Overall, the FoM enables the exchange of concrete actions and innovative solutions on urban resilience.
 Further, the FoM is invited to “transmit its recommendations on how to address the challenges that local authorities/governments face in achieving sustainable urban development, housing and land management to the [CUDHLM and other relevant UNECE bodies] in the context of assisting [them] in [their] activities in the ECE region” (see ECE/HBP/201, §35).

 Steering Committee of the Forum of Mayors – replaced in 2023 by a Bureau of the Forum of Mayors